rfrost-xyz/rfrost-xyz-website/content/about.md

 description = "Richard Frost - About"
 +++

-{{< title-pos >}} at {{< title-org >}}, with {{< professional-time >}} years industry experience .
+{{< title-pos >}} at {{< title-org >}}, with {{% years-till-today 1067644800 %}} years industry experience .
 Contributing to many high profile projects, in interactive 3D, immersive, VFX, and visualisation.
 Highly technical, meticulous, conscientious, motivated, with a track record of delivering high-end output.

 ## Experience